addu143/DotNETApplication-WithCleanArchitecture/README.md

 ## Brief explanation of Design <br><br>
-This application build on the Clean Architecture, hence its layers are loosely copuples and can be tested independendly. and later we can change the database e.g. EF/SQL to any other DB provider, and can take advantages of other benefits available.
+This application build on the Clean Architecture, hence its layers are loosely copuples and can be tested independendly. and later we can change the database e.g. EF/SQL to any other DB provider, and can take advantages of other benefits.
-I believe still its need some imrovements, suggestions are always open :)

 ## Concurrency check
 Concurrency check has implemented while managing the Stock.